cheese-hub/cryptography/_episodes/03-pki.md

 {: .source}
 The **ServerName** entry specifies the name of the website, while the DocumentRoot entry specifies where the files for the website are stored.
 The above example sets up the HTTPS site **https://two. example.com** (**port 443** is the default HTTPS port).
 In the setup, we need to tell Apache where the server certificate (**SSLCertificateFile**) and private key (**SSLCertificateKeyFile**􏰁) are stored.
 After the default-ssl.conf file is modified, we need to run a series of commands to enable SSL.
 Apache will ask us to type the password used for encrypting the private key.
 Once everything is set up properly, we can browse the web site, and all the traffic between the browser and the server will be encrypted.
+Please use the above example as guidance to set up an HTTPS server for **SEEDPKILab2018.com**.
 ~~~
 # Start the Apache server
 sudo service apache2 start
 # Test the Apache configuration file for errors
 sudo apachectl configtest
 # Enable the SSL module
-sudo a2enmod ssl# Enable the site we have just edited
+sudo a2enmod ssl
+# Enable the site we have just edited
 sudo a2ensite default-ssl
 # Restart Apache
 sudo service apache2 restart
 ~~~
 {: .language-bash}
-Please use the above example as guidance to set up an HTTPS server for **SEEDPKILab2018.com**.
-> ## Apache HTTPS Configuration
-> A HTML file named **index.html** has already been placed in the directory named **/var/www/crypto**
-> Please use them when configuring HTTPS.
-{: .callout}

 #### Task 5: Launching a Man-In-The-Middle Attack
 In this task, we will show how PKI can defeat Man-In-The-Middle (MITM) attacks.
 The following figure depicts how MITM attacks work.
 ![mitm]({{ page.root }}/fig/pki/MITM.png)